sro-boeing-wave-2/reverse-string-js-problem-yaminipriyakodeboyina/README.md

 ## Issues

-Incase of an issue with the repository create an issue on https://github.com/nishant-jain-94/reverse-string-js-problem/issues
+Incase of an issue with the repository raise an issue on https://github.com/nishant-jain-94/reverse-string-js-problem/issues